-Master S.K, 3 months old baby was brought to our clinic with abnormal sexual organs of the baby.
+Master S.K, a 3-month-old baby, was brought to our clinic with abnormal sexual organs of the baby.
 The referring doctor could not say whether it was a boy or a girl.
+A child with Disorder of Mixed Gonadal Dygenesis.

 On clinical examination, the child had a severe hypospadias and right sided undescended testis which could not be felt on clinical examination.